lighterio/ltl/README.md

   .
 Don't.
 ```

-You can use builtin objects and whatnot.
+You can use builtin JavaScript objects and whatnot.
 ```jade
 if Math.random() > 0.5
     p This has a 50/50 chance of showing.